mgefvert/Cronical/README.md

 Any change to the cronical.dat file will be automatically and quickly detected by Cronical and it will reload and reparse the file.

+Text starting with # is used for comments and may occur anywhere in the file.
+To use # in an actual command, escape it with a backslash, e.g. "\#".

 ## Running services

 Cronical is also capable of running services - that is, starting jobs and keeping them running, watching them so they don't disappear (and restarting them if they stop).